 When successful, a defective product claim could result in significant compensation.
 A local attorney handling a product liability claim could recover a wide range of damages depending on the injuries of the injured plaintiff.
 Some of the compensation commonly recovered through these claims include:

-An accomplished local attorney could review the damage caused by a defective product and determine what compensation could be available to the injured party.
+An accomplished Blair County attorney could review the damage caused by a defective product and determine what compensation could be available to the injured party.

 The aftermath of a dangerous product accident can be confusing.
 Most consumers assume the products they buy will work as intended, and few anticipate suffering an injury when using them.